InyextcionES/OpenCore-Post-Install/universal/update.md

-# Updating OpenCore and macOS
+# Actualizar OpenCore y macOS

-## Updating OpenCore
+## Actualizar OpenCore

 So the main things to note with updating OpenCore:

 * [Releases](https://github.com/acidanthera/OpenCorePkg/releases) happen the first Monday of every month
-* The [Differences.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Differences/Differences.pdf) will tell you all the things added and removed from this version of OpenCore compared to the previous release
+* El [Differences.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Differences/Differences.pdf) will tell you all the things added and removed from this version of OpenCore compared to the previous release
 * The OpenCore Installation Guide will have a note in the [header](https://dortania.github.io/OpenCore-Install-Guide/) about what release version it supports

-> So how do I update?
+> Cómo actualizo?

 So the process goes as follows:

-1. **Download the latest release of OpenCore**
+1. **Descarga la versión má reciente de OpenCore**

 * [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)

-2. **Mount your EFI**
+2. **Monta tu EFI**

 * So first, lets mount your hard drive's EFI and make a copy somewhere safe with [MountEFI](https://github.com/corpnewt/MountEFI).
 We won't be updating the drive's EFI at first, instead we'll be grabbing a spare USB to be our crash dummy.
 This allows us to keep a working copy of OpenCore in case our update goes south

-* For the USB, it must be formatted as GUID.
+* El USB tiene que ser formateado como GUID.
 Reason for this is that GUID will automatically create an EFI partition, though this will be hidden by default so you'll need to mount it with MountEFI.

 ![](../images/post-install/update-md/usb-erase.png)